MargotMarchais/Chocolate-e-commerce/README.md

 makers and distributors in France, and eventually build a comprehensive dataset about the chocolate online market in France.

 *<b>Methodology:</b>*
-- Web scraping: I scraped product data for several French e-commerce websites (chocolate section), using Python scrapy and requests libraries.
+- Web scraping: I scraped product data from several French e-commerce websites (chocolate section), using Python scrapy and requests libraries.
 - Python: I build an additional script to:
     - do some minor transformations to the .csv files resulting from web scraping (data cleaning)
     - automatically load the resulting dataframes in BigQuery using the bigquery.client